dotnet/project-system/docs/opening-with-new-project-system.md

 One option is to provide some sort of upgrade tool that can analyze the solution file and project, recommend the user switch that project to a different project system, and then make the required changes to the solution file on their behalf.
 However, this requires interactions with the user (which may become noisy if there are a lot of projects to upgrade) changes to the solution file (which the user may not understand) and reloading the project.
 This is also not a particularly dynamic approach as the change to the project system is persisted in the solution file.

-To better address the situation where you may need to dynamically choose the project system, VS provides the [IVsProjectSystemSelector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.interop.ivsprojectselector) interface.
+To better address the situation where you may need to dynamically choose the project system, VS provides the [IVSProjectSelector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.shell.interop.ivsprojectselector) interface.
 Implementations of this interface are associated with a particular project system, and are called before a project is loaded in order to redirect the load to a different project system.

-When an IVsProjectSystemSelector is in play, the following sequence of events occurs before a project is loaded:
+When an IVSProjectSelector is in play, the following sequence of events occurs before a project is loaded:

 1. The solution loader reads the project system GUID specified in the .sln file.
-2. If an implementation of IVsProjectSystemSelector has been associated with that project system GUID it is invoked with the following information:
+2. If an implementation of IVSProjectSelector has been associated with that project system GUID it is invoked with the following information:
     1. The original project system GUID
     2. The path to the project file
 3. The selector can respond in one of two ways: